 Plus, you can hook up 5 receivers and 10 microphones to work at a single event.
 You should not run out of communication power with this system.
 Then the multiple available frequencies let you find one that does not have any interference coming with it.

-Also, the freedom you get with it is up to 17 hours of battery life and up to 240 feet of range, is second to none.
+Also, the freedom you get with it is up to 17 hours of battery life and up to 240 feet of range, which is second to none.
 After you get set up, the 2 antennas make sure your signal from each wireless microphone is strong and steady.
 The receivers’ digital readout keeps your communication information clear and easy to read.

 3. GTD Audio G-380H VHF Wireless Microphone System